psychotimmy/aoc2023-cpm/README.md

 Day4-2.pas - runs in 37 seconds using the puzzle data.

+Day16-1.pas - runs in 27 seconds (including the time to print the final grid).
+This does not require BIGILIB.PAS.

 Day18-1.pas - runs in 3 minutes 17 seconds using the puzzle data.